REVD CANON JONATHAN BAKER

 In 2015 he finally ‘gave in’ to the inner promptings and started to pursue his calling to become a priest.
 He began training for ministry in 2016 and was ordained in 2019.

 Robert Poyser was appointed Director of Music in 2009 and enjoys the many opportunities for music that the Minster’s diverse liturgical styles offer.

 Robert combines his role at the Minster with a busy programme of teaching, accompanying and recitals whilst enjoying cooking, most things railway related and following Gloucestershire’s cricket team.

 Youth and Children’s Minister

 Ben has been working with the children and young people at Beverley Minster since summer 2014.
 Before that he spent time working in a wide variety of jobs after graduating with a degree in civil engineering from Swansea University.
-It was while at uni that Ben realised that he was going to spend his life working for the church.
-Ben is married to Sarah who is a veterinary surgeon in Hull, and they have taken the growth of youth at the Minster very seriously, with their daughter Isla being born in June 2015.
+It was while at uni that Ben realised that he was going to spend his life working for the church, and he is now enjoying the challenge of inviting younger people from outside the church into an inclusive and welcoming community where worship and fellowship can happen inter-generationally.
+Ben is married to Sarah who is a veterinary surgeon in Lincoln, and they have taken the growth of youth and children at the Minster very seriously since the birth of Isla in 2015, and James in 2019.
 When he’s not at work Ben enjoys cricket, movies and walking up mountains.